-In honor of the World Day of Remembrance for Road Traffic Victims on Sunday, November 16th, we welcome all to join us to remember those we have lost, support victims and their families, and discuss ways to act to improve road safety.
-We are also launching an updated Monroe County Crash Map to identify trends regarding bike and pedestrian crashes on our local streets.
+Thank you to all who joined us for the World Day of Remembrance for Road Traffic Victims on Sunday, November 16th.
+Together we remembered those we have lost, support victims and their families, and discuss ways to act to improve road safety.
+We also launched an updated Monroe County Crash Map to identify trends regarding bike and pedestrian crashes on our local streets.

 The World Day of Remembrance is an international effort to remember, support and act to prevent car crashes, injuries and fatalities.
 Every year, millions more road victims are added to the current toll of over 50 million killed and hundreds of millions injured since the first road death.
 As roadway deaths remain at crisis levels, with 40,990 lives lost in U.S. traffic crashes in 2023 and more than 2.7 million people sent to emergency rooms, WDoR offers a powerful chance to raise public awareness and demand real solutions.
 The U.S. continues to have the highest rate of traffic deaths among 27 high-income countries, underscoring the urgent need for systemic change and a reminder that safer streets are possible.